 We recommend checking for updates on your power meter regularly, as with each update we improve and/or add features to optimize the power meter.
-The updates require a mobile device with a Bluetooth 4.0 connection and either our iOS or Android app installed.
-If you have not used our app, use one of the links below to install and check for firmware updates:
+Update your power meter using the Stages Cycling app.

 The location of the head unit on your bike can have a big effect on its ability to consistently receive power data.
-Most cycling head units are designed to work when located on the handlebars, but even in this position, it's possible to have objects in the way that block or weaken the signal.
+Most cycling head units are designed to work when located on the handlebars, but even in this position, it's possible to have objects that block or weaken the signal.
 If your signal drops are specific to a certain bike or specific riding position, you may need to reevaluate the location of your head unit.

 Aerobar mounts and Water Bottles